Sexual Problems in WomenSkip to the navigation

 - Aging, which can cause changes in the vagina , such as dryness.

 - Taking certain medicines.
-Some medicines for depression, blood pressure, and diabetes may cause sexual problems.
+For example, some medicines for depression, anxiety, and seizures may cause sexual problems.

 What are the symptoms?